jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v1-app/index.md

 My vision for this project was really simple: my potential competitor's products were overwhelmingly low-quality, clunky, and malformed spreadsheets.
 I saw an opportunity to improve an already-profitable niche and provide small businesses with a superior, modern solution.

 At the time, however, I didn't have any full-stack engineering experience.
-My _own product_ being marketed by this project's companion, the [v1 site](./leadgeek-v1-site), was a Google spreadsheet (though better than the other spreadsheets, right? 😅).
+My _own product_ being marketed by this project's companion, the [v1 site](./leadgeek-v1-site), was a Google spreadsheet.

 My knowledge was limited to building a small handful JAMstack websites.
 I didn't really know where to start, so I just started Googling and learned along the way.

 All I really knew was that I wanted to build a subscription-based, login-protected web app that could display the information from my spreadsheet in a more helpful and intuitive way.

-Since the main benefit of products like mine are to save clients time, I wanted to create personalizations that would dial that to 11 and set me apart from competitors.
+Since the main benefit of products like mine are to save clients time, I wanted to create personalizations that would maximize that and set me apart from competitors.
 I knew that if I could build a tailored experience and set my price point competitively, I would be able to get a foothold into the niche.

 ## Results

 The success of Leadgeek can be completely attributed to this web app.
 It served over 420 customers in the nearly 2 years it was active and provided an amazing full-stack experience.
-Not only did it provide a challenging project to work on for 14 hours a day over nearly 2 years, but it generated $130k+ from the starting point of a big fat $0.
+Not only did it provide a challenging project to work on for 14 hours every single day, but it generated $130k+ from the starting point of a big fat $0.

 I was able to communicate directly with my customers and provide specifically asked-for customizations that made their Amazon selling process better.
 I really enjoyed making people happy and helping them succeed.